About Us

 Bree photo

 My Master’s degree in International Development led me to discover my interest in forced migration.
-Over the last decade, I've explored this, volunteering with a range of refugee charities, including the Refugee Support Network and CARAS (Community Action for Refugees and Asylum Seekers), meeting with young asylum seekers on a weekly basis with the aim of offering support and helping to build confidence in English.
+Over the last decade, I've explored this by volunteering with a range of refugee charities, including the Refugee Support Network and CARAS (Community Action for Refugees and Asylum Seekers), and by meeting weekly with young asylum seekers to offer support and help build confidence in English.

 My voluntary work has some parallels with my professional career in the sense that at the very core it is about building trust and connections with people from different cultural backgrounds.
 Something which has been vital in the sectors I've worked in over the last ten years.